Danny M. Cohen, Ph. D. is a learning scientist, professor, writer, and musician.

 A Charles Deering McCormick Distinguished Professor of Instruction at Northwestern University’s School of Education & Social Policy and The Crown Family Center for Jewish & Israel Studies, Danny teaches about the design of community programs for social change, Holocaust fiction, and marginalized narratives of human rights.

-Danny is the Founder and Interim Executive Director of Unsilence, a national nonprofit that designs and delivers highly-interactive learning experiences that support young people and communities have tough conversations and create lasting solutions to taboo human rights and hidden social injustices.
+Danny is the Founder and Interim Executive Director of Unsilence, a national nonprofit that designs and delivers highly-interactive learning experiences that support young people and communities to have tough conversations about social injustice in the past and present.

 Danny is a governor-appointed member of the Illinois Holocaust & Genocide Commission.
 He sits on the editorial advisory board of the journal The Holocaust in History & Memory.
 Danny designed the pedagogical track of the inaugural docent training program of the Illinois Holocaust Museum & Education Center.
 And he was a faculty fellow of the Auschwitz Jewish Center.
 His academic publications include Overlapping Triangles.

 Danny is a selected artist for Brushes With Cancer, a program of Twist Out Cancer.
 He is also a singer-songwriter and a member of They Won't Win.
 Born and raised in London, Danny lives in Chicago with his husband and their daughter.

 Photo courtesy of Northwestern University IT